anantSinghCross/poems_categorisation_neural_networks/README.md

 #### Pre-Processing Data

-I had never worked with text data for categorisation so I had to research a bit in order to train a model that could categorize poems in the form of text.
+I had never worked with text data for categorisation before this point so I had to research a bit in order to train a model that could categorize poems in the form of text.
 Cleaning of the dataset comes first.
 First of all, not all the words in the poem necessarily contribute in determining the category of the poem.
 Words like *a, you, my, is,* etc. have least impact so they were removed with the help of *stopwords* python module.
 The most frequent and least frequent words were also removed.
 Suffixes such as *ing, ly, s,* etc. were removed for maintaining consistency across all poems.
 At this point all the basic pre-processing has been done.

 Now in order to work with text in neural networks we need to convert them to certain numbers or hashes so that they can be fed into the neural networks and trained.
 For this task the function for one hot coding in the *keras pre-processing library* was